SufiaSimjee/myanmarexchangerateapi/README.md

 Users should treat the data as indicative rather than authoritative, and the developer cannot be held responsible for any inaccuracies, misinterpretations, or outcomes resulting from its use.

-Note: All requests and responses use JSON format for simplicity and compatibility across different platforms and programming environments.
+Note 1: All requests and responses use JSON format for simplicity and compatibility across different platforms and programming environments.
+Note 2: The notification feature is currently disabled due to a known bug and will be re-enabled once fixed.

 Api Url: https://myanmarexchangerateapi.onrender.com

 ## How To Use Api
 1. Authentication Tutorial: https://myanmarexchangerateapi.onrender.com/auth-docs
 2. Currency Rate Api Tutorial: https://myanmarexchangerateapi.onrender.com/currency-docs
 3. Live Notification Tutorial:  https://myanmarexchangerateapi.onrender.com/notification-docs